-This post is going to be pack to the top with tons of super useful information to have you on the road to having an awesome evening schedule.
+This post is going to be packed to the top with tons of super useful information to have you on the road to having an awesome evening schedule.
 Stay tuned to the end because, you are my favorite, and I've put a bonus together for you!

 So lets start off with, do you have an evening schedule, do you need one, and finally how do you start one?

 If you don't have an evening schedule you really need to have one.
 Like I said before this simple schedule will save you loads of time.
 I mean seriously, like an extra 2 hours a day!
 Don't worry yourself if you feel lost because you are in the right place!
 I'm going to walk you through step by step on how to set one up for yourself.

 By the end of this post you will have all of the tools you need to start this!

 Before I implemented an evening schedule I was lost every single day.